 Norman Fries Distinguished Lectureship Series

-— Parker Talks Presents the 2019 Fries Lecture —
+— College of Education presents the 2021 Fries Lecture —

 The annual Norman Fries Distinguished Lectureship Series is sponsored by an endowment established to honor Mr. Fries, the founder of Claxton Poultry and former senior statesman of the poultry industry in Georgia.
 He passed away in December 2001.